delfick/cwf/readme.rst

 Changelog
 ---------

+    1.1.3 - 22nd February 2014
+        - HttpResponse takes content_type instead of mimetype in new Django

     1.1.2 - 22nd February 2014
         - Support Django 1.6
         - Removed some of the magic from the tests